sferik/twitter-ruby/README.md

 The error classes have gone through a transformation to make them consistent with [Twitter's documented response codes](http://dev.twitter.com/pages/responses_errors).
 These changes should make it easier to rescue from specific errors and take action accordingly.
-We've also added support for two new classes of error thrown by the Twitter Search API.
+We've also added support for two new classes of error returned by the Twitter Search API.

 <table>
   <thead>